Lightning-AI/pytorch-lightning/docs/source/lightning_cli.rst

       amp_level: O2
       ...

-Note that for each class, model and trainer, there is a section each with the init parameters of the class.
+Note that there is a section for each class (model and trainer) including all the init parameters of the class.
 This grouping is also used in the formatting of the help shown previously.

 Customizing LightningCLI
 ^^^^^^^^^^^^^^^^^^^^^^^^

-The init parameters of the :class:`~pytorch_lightning.utilities.trainer_cli.LightningCLI` class can be used to customize some things.
+The init parameters of the :class:`~pytorch_lightning.utilities.cli.LightningCLI` class can be used to customize some things.

 - :code:`save_config_callback`: By default is
-  :class:`~pytorch_lightning.utilities.trainer_cli.SaveConfigCallback` which is
-  the callback that saves the config to the log directory.
+  :class:`~pytorch_lightning.utilities.cli.SaveConfigCallback` which is the callback that saves the config to the log directory.
 It could be extended for example to log the config as an artifact.

 - :code:`description`: The command line tool description shown in the help.